filmnt/filmnt.github.io/content/🛠️ Setting/💠 Obsidian.md

 npx quartz build --serve
 ```
 - If You know <a href="https://tailscale.com/download" target="_blank" >Tailscale</a>, You can connect `Tailscale-IP:8080` on other devices.
-- You can also host on `Linux on Galaxy`
+- You can also host on `Linux on Android`
     - Go to `quartz` Folder on `Desktop`
     - Run `npx quartz build --serve`
     - `Sync` or `Copy` `public Folder` to the location you want
-    - Run the command on `Galaxy`
+    - Run the command on `Termux`
         ```shell
             pkg install nodejs
             npm install -g http-server